My ol' Why Not Mozilla? page recently wandered onto programming.reddit.com, though I wouldn't go clicking through for the comments.

 So if I want to absorb something complicated quickly - or even, when I need to do so, slowly - the efficient way to help me is to write it out first.
 When you think of it, the time compression between reading and writing is quite astonishing: the thriller that lasts for half a plane journey will have taken half a year to write.....

-The core point of the entire Programming Wisdom blogbook.
+Part of the BlogBook: Programming Wisdom

 Below the fold, a discussion about compression, using this as a clear example of a principle I intend to relate to other programming principles, and indeed engineering principles in general.